python/cpython/Doc/library/stdtypes.rst

 be included in the string literal.

 String literals that are part of a single expression and have only whitespace between them will be implicitly converted to a single string literal.
+That is, ``("spam " "eggs") == "spam eggs"``.

 See :ref:`strings` for more about the various forms of string literal, including supported escape sequences, and the ``r`` ("raw") prefix that disables most escape sequence processing.

-Strings may also be created from other objects with the :func:`str` built-in.
+Strings may also be created from other objects with the :ref:`str <func-str>` built-in.

 Since there is no separate "character" type, indexing a string produces strings of length 1.
 That is, for a non-empty string *s*, ``s[0] == s[0:1]``.